 BA Economics; American University of Cairo, Egypt, 1957

 Graduate Fellow; National Center for Constitutional Studies, Washington, D.C.

 Graduate Fellow; Freeman Institute, Salt Lake City, UT

 Advisory Board; Harvard University John F. Kennedy School of Government, Cambridge, MA

 Ambassador Babiker Khalifa

-He was the resident Ambassador of Sudan to the Republic of Korea in Seoul (2002/2006)
+He was the resident Ambassador of Sudan to the Republic of Korea in Seoul in 2002/2006.

-Ambassador Khalifa also worked as a political senior officer with the United Nations Organization as Officer in Charge at the Peace Keeping Mission for Somalia , in both Mogadishu and Nairobi.
+Ambassador Khalifa also worked as a senior political officer with the United Nations Organization as Officer in Charge with the Peace Keeping Mission for Somalia , in both Mogadishu and in Nairobi, Kenya.